-The most common cause of neonatal seizures is hypoxic-ischemic encephalopathy (HIE), a type of brain injury caused by a lack of oxygen during or near the time of birth.
-This fetal oxygen deprivation can be due to decreased oxygen in the baby’s blood (hypoxemia or hypoxia) and/or decreased blood flow (ischemia) to the brain.
-Other causes of neonatal seizures include central nervous system (CNS) infections/ meningitis, intracranial hemorrhages (brain bleeds), birth trauma, strokes, metabolic problems, and more rarely, malformations of the cortex (2).
+The most common cause of seizures after birth is hypoxic-ischemic encephalopathy (HIE), a type of brain injury caused by a lack of oxygen during or near the time of birth.
+This means there is decreased oxygen in the baby’s blood (hypoxemia or hypoxia) and/or decreased blood flow (ischemia) to the brain.
+Other causes of neonatal seizures include central nervous system (CNS) infections/ meningitis, brain bleeds, birth trauma, strokes, and more rarely, malformations in the brain.

-Unfortunately, most neonatal seizures and subsequent seizure disorders are caused by birth injuries.
-If a medical professional fails to do all they can to prevent a birth injury, and this causes seizures or other types of harm, it constitutes medical malpractice.
+Most neonatal seizures and seizure disorders are caused by birth injuries.
+If a medical professional fails to do all they can to prevent a birth injury, and this causes seizures or other types of harm, it is considered medical malpractice.

-The following complications and medical errors can cause neonatal seizures (this is not a complete list):
+The following complications and medical errors can cause neonatal seizures:

 Types of seizures

-There are multiple ways of classifying neonatal seizures, but these are some common categories (3):
+There are multiple ways of classifying neonatal seizures, but these are some common categories:

 - Subtle seizures: Subtle seizures are often difficult to see.
 There may be some bicycling-type movement, fixation of gaze, or repetitive facial movements when a baby experiences this type of seizure.
-This type of seizure comprises about 50 percent of all newborn seizures.
+This type of seizure comprises about 50% of all newborn seizures.

 - Clonic seizures: Clonic seizures in infants are typically marked by rhythmic jerking.
-This type of seizure represents about 25 percent of all seizures in newborns.
+This type of seizure represents about 25% of all seizures in newborns.

 - Myoclonic seizures: Myoclonic seizures may involve rapid or non-rhythmic jerking movements, which may look similar to the Moro reflex.
 These seizures may be associated with severe brain damage, although some healthy babies have myoclonic movements in their sleep.
-Myoclonic seizures account for about 20 percent of all neonatal seizures.
+Myoclonic seizures account for about 20% of all neonatal seizures.

 - Tonic seizures: Tonic seizures cause sustained contractions.
 They can occur while the infant is awake or asleep.
-Tonic seizures account for about five percent of neonatal seizures.
+Tonic seizures account for about 5% of neonatal seizures.

 Diagnosing seizures after birth